 How is Digital Squad changing their practices?

 As professional digital marketers, SEO is like second nature to us and we are at the forefront of change.
 We have already started making the change to be more semantic-friendly.
-Moving forward, our content and the on-page content of our clients will continue to include both short and long-tail keywords.
+Moving forward, our on-site content of our clients will continue to include both short and long-tail keywords.

-If you want to know more about the BERT update or how you can implement a successful content plan to ride the wave of success with Google updates, call the team today.
+If you want to know more about the BERT update or how you can implement a successful content plan to ride the wave of success with Google’s continuous algorithm changes, call the team at Digital Squad today.
 We are a top digital marketing agency Singapore and we can help you understand all the techspeak and deliver world-class SEO to beat your competitors and be ranked on the first page of a SERP.

 Don’t believe us?
 We’ll let our case studies speak for themselves.